ParkinsonLab/Architect/scripts/individual_enzyme_annotation/EFICAz/README.md

 (3) Run eficaz_1.sh, eficaz_2.sh, ... eficaz_k.sh.
 EFICAz generates many intermediate files.
 These are written onto the RAM disk (Niagara), and subsequently deleted.

+Special acknowledgements to Dr Xuejian Xiong and Dr Swapna Seshadri for help with RAM disk and sed tricks.